 See this official video showing the multitasking feature in action:

 The Android 4.1.1 Jelly Bean update added another cool feature called Air View with which you can conveniently and quickly preview your contents without having to open it.
-It is a S Pen specific feature and works in apps like gallery, calender mails, video and S Note.
+It is an S Pen specific feature and works in apps like gallery, calendar mails, video and S Note.
 Pull out the S Pen, press and hold the button on it and hover its pointer over an item to see a quick preview.
 You can see the frames of a video clip by hovering the S Pen pointer on the video progress bar.

 Besides, the Air View feature is also useful in some other ways.
 If you do not know what a UI button (icon) stands for, simply hover the S Pen over it to get a quick introduction.
 The S Pen can also be used to scroll a list of items on your device up or down.
 Hover the Pen over the top or bottom of an email and or message list. to scroll up or down.
 This feature will work in any app where scrolling can be used.
 If the feature is not working for you, make sure you have activated it from Settings> S Pen> Air View.

 One more interesting thing that you can enjoy with the S Pen is the Quick Command feature.
 The S Pen quickly activates applications and services people use most often.
 It makes actions like sending an email, calling or sending a text message to your friend, sharing the meeting location and so many other things very easy and intuitive.
 To enable the quick command mode, press and hold the button on S Pen and drag it to upward from bottom on the device screen.
 You will see a quick command dialog box.
-You can use one of the preset gestures to open applications, turn on/off services like WiFi, Data, Bluetooth, etc. Besides, you can also create you own gestures for certain actions by tapping on the “+” icon.
-Having setting a pen gesture, do not forget to save it by tapping the Done button on the top right corner.
+You can use one of the preset gestures to open applications, turn on/off services like WiFi, Data, Bluetooth, etc. Besides, you can also create your own gestures for certain actions by tapping on the “+” icon.
+Having set up a pen gesture, do not forget to save it by tapping the Done button on the top right corner.

 Are you completely acquainted with the magical little stick that comes with your Galaxy Note 10.1?
 Think again before you say “yes”.
 Here are some cool actions that can be performed by the S Pen.
 Read them all and answer if you knew all of them.

 The Pop Up Video feature was introduced for the first time with the Galaxy Note 2 and then it rolled to Galaxy S3.
-The Android 4.1.1 Jelly Bean update for the Galaxy Note 10.1 brought the Pop Up video feature to our device too.
+The Android 4.1.1 Jelly Bean update for the Galaxy Note 10.1 brought the Pop-Up video feature to our device too.
 Having activated this feature you can see a pop up on the top of your screen and thus you can enjoy a video while doing any other thing.
 You can drag this pop up pane to any area of the screen and even resize it.

 Let’s take a look at the video player options on the Galaxy Note 10.1.
 Open the Video Player app and while a video is being played, tap on the screen.
 You will see a screen like one shown above.
-You can see four icons on the top bar.
+You can see four icons in the top bar.
 The first one from the left is a screen capture icon, tapping which you can screenshot a video screen.
 Next to the screenshot button, you have the Pop Up Video play icon.
 By tapping the third one, you can see the list of available options.
-Finally, the icon at top right corner lets you play the video in multiscreen mode.
+Finally, the icon at the top-right corner lets you play the video in multiscreen mode.

-The Android 4.1.1 updated added a new feature to the Note 10.1 called the Blocking Mode.
+The Android 4.1.1 update added a new feature to the Note 10.1 called the Blocking Mode.
 When this mode is enabled, notifications for selected features are disabled.
 However, you can create an allowed people list from the settings to receive calls only from them.
 Go to Settings> Blocking Mode and turn on the Blocking mode.
 To customize this option tap on the option itself.

 The Galaxy Note 2 has the Face Tag feature which recognizes a human face on any image and lets you add a tag/name to it from your contacts list.
-If your do not want the yellow square to be shown on your images, do this: open the Gallery app and ten open a photo that shows the yellow square on it.
+If you do not want the yellow square to be shown on your images, do this: open the Gallery app and ten open a photo that shows the yellow square on it.
 When the image is open, tap on the option/menu icon on the top bar (see below) and open “Face Tag” option and turn off the feature.
-The irritating yellow thing will not bother you now any more.
+The irritating yellow thing will not bother you now anymore.